huggingface/diffusers/docs/source/en/api/loaders/single_file.md

 ## Setting components in a Pipeline using `from_single_file`

-Swap components of the pipeline by passing them directly to the `from_single_file` method. e.g If you would like use a different scheduler than the pipeline default.
+Set components of a pipeline by passing them directly to the `from_single_file` method.
+For example, here we are swapping out the pipeline's default scheduler with the `DDIMScheduler`.

 ```python
 from diffusers import StableDiffusionXLPipeline, DDIMScheduler